Best Conditions for Faster Drying Concrete Times

 - As the moisture is moving through the air and being circulated with air movement, having dehumidification equipment able to extract the moisture out of the air will allow for a continuous drying cycle.
 Most HVAC systems are simply not adequate to remove the moisture being released by the drying concrete, and if it only circulates in the ambient environment, the concrete will take a very long time to dry to installation specifications.

 The right combination of these factors will create ideal drying conditions for concrete applications.

 The Right Concrete Moisture Test

-Ultimately, the only way to determine if your concrete slab is dried to specifications is to test the relative humidity with relative humidity (RH) testing, like the Rapid RH®.
+Ultimately, the only way to determine if your concrete slab is dried to specifications is to test the RH with RH testing, like the Rapid RH®.
 Unlike traditional surface-based testing, RH testing goes within the slab to determine accurate moisture conditions.
 It’s a proven method for determining accurate levels before proceeding with a flooring application, or choosing the final flooring products based on moisture tolerances.

 It can also be useful for determining the choice of applied drying measures based on the current moisture conditions of the slab and the project schedule.
 Because the Rapid RH® provides the “final” moisture conditions of a concrete slab if it were to be sealed (with a sealant or other flooring application) at that point in time, decisions relating to drying conditions and flooring application can be made with a complete and accurate assessment of the concrete slab.

 With best conditions in place, and accurate RH testing to verify the process, drying times can be improved for excellent and lasting flooring results.

 - How to Prepare a Concrete Floor for Coatings - September 14, 2016

 - RH Testing and That 72-Hour Wait: How Do You Manage It? - August 9, 2016

 - 5 Ways to Speed up Your Concrete Moisture Testing - August 5, 2016